dgraph-io/dgraph/contrib/config/backups/s3/terraform/README.md

 ## About

-This script will create the required resources needed to create Simple Storage Service bucket using [`s3-bucket`](github.com/darkn3rd/s3-bucket) module.
+This script will create the required resources needed to create S3 (Simple Storage Service) bucket using [`s3-bucket`](github.com/darkn3rd/s3-bucket) module.

 ## Prerequisites